 Carpe diem quam minimum credula postero: Seize the day and place as little faith as possible in the hours to come.
-Horace’s most famous line comes at the end of Ode 1.11, an address to a girl called Leuconoe.
-He warns her against trying to read the future; for no man can know his fate, and to make plans is hopeless because any day could be our last.
-So instead we must seize the day, make the most of the present moment.
+Horace’s most famous line comes at the end of Ode 1.11, in an address to a girl called Leuconoe.
+He warns her against trying to read the future; for no man can know his fate.
+So instead humankind must seize the day, make the most of the present moment.
 Keep pouring the wine, for even as we speak our short time on earth is flying past.

 Leuconoe, do not ask, it is wrong to know, what fate the gods grant us,

 whether your fate or mine, don’t waste your time on Babylonian,

 futile, calculations.
 How much better to suffer what happens,

 whether Jupiter gives us more winters or this is the last one,